CorleoneSalute/SHADOW-BLOCKER-BLOCKLIST/reports/new-domain-suggestions.md

 No new candidate domains in the last 24 hours.

-## anti-AD

-No new candidate domains in the last 24 hours.

 ## 1Hosts Lite

 No new candidate domains in the last 24 hours.